 The RWC should provide monthly quality performance reports to NFPs of the corresponding Regional Association or sub-region by email and should also make them available online.

-These Quality Performance Reports should describe the station monthly performances compared to the WDQMS Performance Targets and should contain:
+These Quality Performance Reports should describe the station and network monthly performances compared to the WDQMS Performance Targets as described in Annex 1 and should contain:

 The total number of observations per station received in the month compared to the total number required, according to the observing schedule outlined in OSCAR/Surface.
+Furthermore the overall network performance shall be provided on a monthly basis.

-The monthly average timeliness (delay between observation time and reception time at a NWP centre’s database) as well as the number of reports which have been received with a significant delay according to the targets.
+The monthly average timeliness (delay between observation time and reception time at a NWP centre’s database) per station as well as the number of reports which have been received with a significant delay according to the targets.
+Furthermore the overall network performance shall be provided on a monthly basis.

-Monthly averages of pressure, temperature, wind and relative humidity root mean square of differences from O-B NWP comparison results and the monthly percentages of gross errors compared to the total number of all single observations for each variable.
+Monthly arithmetic averages of daily pressure, temperature, wind and relative humidity root mean square of differences from O-B NWP comparison results and the monthly percentages of gross errors compared to the total number of all single observations for each variable and station.
+Furthermore the overall network performance shall be provided on a monthly basis.

 It would be beneficial to sort the station performances by listing stations with suspect records first, followed by stations with non-suspect records, grouped by country and network.